juxhouse/bela-resources/updaters/reference/Custom-Parent-Elements.md

 ## Custom Parent Elements

-To allow your projects to specify their own parent element, each project must contain a file called:
+To allow each of your projects to specify its own parent element, each project must contain a file called:

 `.bela/parent-element-path`

-Use a script like this example for running the BELA updater:
+Use a script like this example for running the BELA updater that analyses your projects:

 ```bash
 FILE=".bela/parent-element-path"